-Data for vehicle-kilometres for rail transport modes are not available.
+Data for vehicle-kilometres and vehicle stocks for rail transport are not available.

 Data for energy consumption for domestic passenger ships and domestic freight airplanes are not available.
 These may be partially included under domestic freight ships and domestic passenger airplanes, respectively.